Conference grants are awarded up to $750.00 in accountable expenses.

 It is important to describe your research and its importance clearly; please avoid overly technical descriptions.

-Conferences for academic or professional development (presenting or attending), internships (unpaid and preferably NGOs), networking events (outside Boston), and special courses or skill development (not available at Harvard or MIT) are considered.
+Conferences for academic or professional development (presenting or attending), internships (unpaid and preferably NGOs), networking events (outside Boston), and special courses or skill development (not available at Harvard or MIT) are also considered.